Amarisoft

 Perform the Test

-Power on UE and make it sure that UE attaches
+Power on UEsim and make sure that it attaches to the NR cell.

 Log Analysis